fbonneau8/TestTechniqueGeomatys/GeomatysClip/README.md

 So i chose to send my rectangle Object as Json in one field.

 Nothing complicated here, the method BufferedImage.subimage() does all the work.

+## What could be improve
+- add unit test
+- build a swagger documentation
+- real MVC pattern with interface/implementation pattern